Do Go On - 396 - Rosemary Brown: A Musical Seance

 And he didn't always have long white hair.

-He's a bit of a fox, though.
+It's a bit of a fox though.

 Look at him.

-A bit brooding and, like-
+A bit brooding and like.

 Yeah, people said he was hot.